mdbinger/Pewlett-Hackard-Analysis/README.md

 ## Results
 #### Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

 - There are a significant number of "Senior" level employees that are expected to be retiring soon.
 With 25,916 Senior Engineers and 24,926 Senior Staff making up just over 70% of the total employees expected to retire soon!
-	- [insert image of retirement counts] 72458, 35201 engineers
+/Users/michaelbinger/Desktop/Screen Shot 2022-02-13 at 1.27.09 PM.png
 - Similarly, Engineers alone (Senior and non-Senior) make up nearly half (48.6%) of all employees expected to retire soon!
 - There are nowhere near as many employees eligible for the mentorship program by the specified requirements than there are employees ready to retire.
 We're talking 1,549 eligible for the mentorship program compared to the 72,458 employees eligible to retire, which is just over 2%.
-	- [insert image of mentorship title breakdown]
+/Users/michaelbinger/Desktop/Screen Shot 2022-02-13 at 11.32.16 AM.png
 - Looking back at our Engineers, who made up 48.6% of potential retirees, 43.2% of the employees eligible for the mentorship program are Engineers (Senior and non-Senior).
 This is encouraging (and likely means this company is just full of Engineers in general), however, it is still a miniscule number when we look at totals.
 There are 35,201 Engineers ready to retire compared to just 670 Engineers eligible for the mentorship program (that's just 1.9% coverage there!).
 Finally, the difference is even more striking when we consider that 25,916 of the 35,201 total Engineers (73.6%) ready to retire are Senior Engineers.
 However, there are only 169 out of 670 Engineers (25.2%) eligible for the mentorship program that are Senior Engineers.